nvaccess/nvda/projectDocs/translating/crowdin.md

 ### Create Crowdin account

 1. Create a [Crowdin account](https://accounts.crowdin.com/register?continue=%2Fproject%2Fnvda).
-1. Message the [translators mailing list](https://groups.io/g/nvda-translations) or <info@nvaccess.org> to request being added as translator.
+1. Message the [translators mailing list](https://groups.io/g/nvda-translations) or <info@nvaccess.org> to request being added as a translator.
 Please include your Crowdin username and the languages you wish to translate.

 #### Translation reviews